Student Public Policy Forum SPPF

 SPPF Experience By Joyce Bishop

 The Student Public Policy Forum is an experience of a lifetime.
-SPPF not only has improved my understanding of local and national government but has raised my confidence in effective advocacy efforts which I can use throughout my life.
+SPPF not only has improved my understanding of local and national government but has raised my confidence in effective advocacy efforts that I can use throughout my life.
 This program besides being fun and informative is an excellent way to begin social networking at each of the Maricopa Community College campuses as you make friends and gain contacts.
-Becoming a SPPF member and alumni has become the highlight of my Maricopa Community College experience.
+Becoming an SPPF member and alumni have become the highlight of my Maricopa Community College experience.

 My SPPF Experience By Angel Herrera

 “My experience in the SPPF Student Public Policy Forum was empowering.
 Before I went through the program, I had this feeling that politics was something that didn’t really concern me.
 I was more concerned with working and getting my family ahead, not about some ballot initiative.
 However, as SPPF showed me, that these people have a vast ability to influence the outcome of your life and your family’s by the laws that they pass.